Auditing Student-AI Collaboration: A Case Study of Online Graduate CS Students: Introduction

-\begin{itemize} \item \textbf{RQ1}: What levels of automation do students desire across different academic tasks, and how do these preferences align with their actual AI usage? \item \textbf{RQ2}: How do students' reasons for using AI and their associated concerns vary across task types, and what does this reveal about the perceived risks and benefits of student–AI collaboration? \item \textbf{RQ3}: What system features and design principles do students identify as most important for addressing their concerns ? \end{itemize}
+\item \textbf{RQ2:} How do students' reasons for using AI and their associated concerns vary across task types, and what does this reveal about the perceived risks and benefits of student--AI collaboration?

-To answer these questions, we administered a two-part survey to over 50 OMSCS students.
-Part 1 employed a task-based adaptation of the Human Agency Scale~\cite{shao2025future} to quantify automation preferences and actual usage, as well as students’ primary reasons for and concerns about AI use across tasks.
-Part 2 used an open-ended prompt to elicit qualitative feedback on features that would address these concerns in educational AI~\cite{braun2006using}.
-Our analysis integrates these data to produce an automation alignment map and a thematic framework for trustworthy AI design.

-Our findings indicate that students strongly desire automation for repetitive, time-consuming, or accuracy-focused tasks, but remain cautious about delegating activities that involve higher-order reasoning, creativity, or technical nuance~\cite{cotton2023chatting, halaweh2023chatgpt}.
-Notably, no tasks fell into the Red Light Zone, suggesting that current usage does not exceed students' comfort levels.
-Students also consistently called for greater transparency, confidence indicators, source citations, and safeguards against hallucinations—preferences that echo prior calls for explainable and controllable AI systems~\cite{amershi2019guidelines, khoebel2022explainable, khosravi2024trustworthy}.